hbctraining/Training-modules/IntroR_practical_online_resource/README.md

 | 13:10 - 14:00 | Zoom polls, Q&A, Discussion | All |
 | 14:00 - 15:45 | R practicals | All |
 | 15:45 - 16:00 | Wrap-up and exit poll | Mary |

+*These materials have been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*